SmartChessBoard/Hardware/README.md

 # Hardware
-This repository contains the hardware related files for the smart chess board.
+This repository contains the hardware related files for the Smart Chess Board.